Mint-System/Odoo-Apps-Management-System/mgmt_base/README.rst

 Mgmt Audit
 ==========

-Audit your company.
+Base for the management modules.

-For a detailed documentation have a look at https://www.odoo-wiki.org/mgmt-audit.html
+For a detailed documentation have a look at https://www.odoo-wiki.org/mgmt-base.html

 Configuration
 ~~~~~~~~~~~~~